 It is the responsibility of the student to work with their committee chair, committee members, and the advising office to schedule the examination.
-Preliminary examinations are scheduled during the fall and spring semesters and typically not during summer as faculty do not hold university appointments during the summer months.
+Preliminary examinations are scheduled during the fall and spring semesters and typically not during summer as faculty often do not hold university appointments during the summer months.
 Therefore, examinations during the summer are only allowed in exceptional circumstances and when all committee members agree to do so.
-All written portions of the preliminary examination must be taken within a 4-week period.
-Students should work closely with their chair and dissertation committee to adhere to this requirement.
+The oral exam must be scheduled to occur after a suitable time to allow reviewing the written portion.